David Lockington: Early life

-Lockington was born as David Kirkman Lockington on October 11, 1956 in Dartford, Kent, UK.
+Lockington was born as David Kirkman Lockington on October 11, 1956, in Dartford, Kent, UK.
 His father was a podiatrist and an amateur cellist.
 Lockington followed his father's interest in the cello and started taking cello lessons when he "was just about 10."
 He completed his education in Great Britain at the University of Cambridge, where he completed his Bachelor of Arts degree as a choral scholar.

 Career in Great Britain

 As a boy, Lockington sang in the English National Opera in productions such as the Magic Flute.
 David was principal cellist of the National Youth Orchestra of Great Britain.
 At sixteen, he began his career as a cellist and was the Principal Cellist with the National Youth Orchestra of Great Britain for the last two years in that work.

 Immigration and Career in the United States

 In 1978, Lockington moved to the United States from Great Britain.
 He became a citizen.
-He came on a scholarship to Yale University, New Haven, Connecticut, USA, where he studied cello performance and conducting.
+He came on a scholarship to Yale University, New Haven, Connecticut, US, where he studied cello performance and conducting.
 In cello performance, Lockington received a master's degree.
 In conducting, he studied with Otto-Werner Mueller.
 After graduating, Lockington served as a cellist with the New Haven Symphony Orchestra and served as assistant principal cellist with the Denver Symphony Orchestra for three years before he turned to conducting.

 Lockington married violinist Dylana Jenson.
 They have four children.